-For startups facing extinction, surviving coronavirus is a race against time
+For startups facing extinction, surviving the coronavirus is a race against time

 These are all strategies toward one goal.
 “For 75% of startups, job one is just to survive—you can’t win the game if you’re not in the game,” Siegel says.

-Siegel says he’s been attending startup board meetings discussing the effects of coronavirus since early March, and the same issues come up in each one.
+Siegel says he’s been attending startup board meetings discussing the effects of the coronavirus since early March, and the same issues come up in each one.
 “What is the company’s cash flow?
 What are the company’s fundraising plans?
 What’s the company’s runway?”

 “Board members were saying, ‘Whatever your plan was, throw it out and make a new plan, and then get a backup plan in case you lose 30% of your business because of coronavirus,” Siegel says.